This post may contain affiliate links. See my disclosure policy.

 Shredded cooked chicken breast in a large glass bowl with two forks.

-Shredded Chicken Recipes
+Instant Pot Shredded Chicken

 Storage and Freezing

 Store leftover shredded chicken in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 3 months.
-I love popping frozen leftover shredded chicken right into a pot of simmering soup—no need to thaw.
+I love popping frozen leftover shredded chicken right into a pot of simmering soup, no need to thaw.

 Large forkful of shredded cooked chicken breast hovering above a glass dish filled with additional shredded chicken breast.